Chapter 1: Color Management

 Tone mapping

-Until now we have mostly focused on the scene-referred part of the process aka the rendering space.
-We are now going to detail the part that converts from scene-linear to display-linear.
-Most artists know this process as “tone mapping“, but it can also be called a “Display Rendering Transform”, a “View Transform” or an “Output Transform” for instance.
+We are now going to explain the part that converts from scene-linear to display-linear.
+Most artists know this process as “tone mapping” but it can also be called a “Display Rendering Transform“, a “View Transform” or an “Output Transform” for instance.

 Tone mapping is the intentional modification of the relationship between relative scene luminance values and display luminance values usually intended to compensate for limitations in minimum and maximum achievable luminance levels of a particular display, perceptual effects associated with viewing environment differences between the scene and the reproduction, and preferential image reproduction characteristics.
 Tone mapping may be achieved through a variety of means but is quantified by its net effect on relationship between relative scene luminance values and display luminance values.